-Here are the differences and similarities expected for the P30 and P30 Pro, based on the rumours.
+Here are the differences and similarities expected for the P30 and P30 Pro, based on the rumours and the confirmations.
 Which will be the right one for you?

 What's expected to be the same on the Huawei P30 and P30 Pro?